joshbeard/sysbackup/README.md

 ## Use Case

 Usable for a simple single directory as a regular user, full filesystems as root, and everything in between.
 Multiple configurations are supported.
+Simple BASH (not regular Bourne (sh)) script with minimal dependencies (rsync, ssh).

 Create incremental backups that match the source data's directory hierarchy.